decyphertek-io/decyphertek/docs/products/azure/contents.md

 Welcome to Decyphertek's Microsoft Azure Marketplace documentation.
 Here you'll find guides for all our Azure products.

-## Azure Marketplace Profile
+## Azure Marketplace

-Visit our [Azure Marketplace Profile](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=decyphertek) to see all our available products.
+Visit our [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=decyphertek.io&page=1) to see all our available products.

 ## Table of Contents